The main WCB-Alberta website and its online applications use

 As of February 1, 2023, the following labour market information may be included to support SAS criteria:

-• Open for the public to apply for and does not require the worker to work more hours than they worked in their date-of-accident job or hours they are restricted to.
+Open for the public to apply for and is reasonably consistent with the hours the worker worked in their date-of-accident job or hours they are restricted to.

 For estimating earnings retroactively, the job option must be reviewed for suitability and salary; however, a job lead is not required to support accessibility.
 Use this procedure when reviewing the job-option suitability and salary information, then follow the 8-2 Retroactive wage loss supplement final approval procedure.
 To estimate earnings prior to February 1, 2023, refer to the Retroactive reviews prior to February 1, 2023, section.